Does sugar deserve all the negative publicity it gets? Can sugar be included in the context of a healthy diet? Nutritionist Bronwen King investigates.

 Claim: No added cane sugar

-This means the same as no added sugar, since all of the sugars included in the FSANZ definition of sugar come from sugar cane.
-Sugar can also come from sugar beets, but such sugar is not common in New Zealand.
+This means the same as no-added sugar, since all of the sugars included in the FSANZ definition of sugar come from sugar cane.
+Sugar can also come from sugar beets.
 This does not mean the product has no sugar.

 This means the product contains none of the sugars listed in the FSANZ definition of sugar.
 The term is commonly used in products that have added artificial sweeteners instead, for example, sugar-free gum.
 It could mean food is sweetened with dried fruit or honey so make sure to check the ingredients.